fabik/cpspc2017/plans.md

 Day SK
 ------

-  * **posters** - (geometry, sweepline) for set S of disjoint rectangles, compute intersection areas of S with query rectangles
+* * **skiing(svk)** - (geometry) for N parallel line segments and points A, B, find shortest polygonal chain from A to B intersecting all segments in given order
   * **counterspells** - (trees, heavy-light decomposition) we build a tree vertex-by-vertex, keeping it colored in a specific way.
 After each node addition, compute number of vertices that need to change color
-  * **name-to-be-decided** - (strings) you are given a string S of form ABC, where C and A differ in exactly one character.
+  * **password** - (strings) you are given a string S of form ABC, where C and A differ in exactly one character.
 Find all possible lengths of AB

 Day MIX
 -------

   * **secret** - (graph, divide and conquer) determine whether a path between two given points exists in a compressed image
   * **descendants** - (trees) for two trees built on the same set of vertices, for every vertex determine the number of other vertices that are its descendants in both trees
-  * **skiing(svk)** - (geometry) for N parallel line segments and points A, B, find shortest polygonal chain from A to B intersecting all segments in given order
+  * **posters** - (geometry, sweepline) for set S of disjoint rectangles, compute intersection areas of S with query rectangles